siriusctrl/UniPublic/COMP90020 DA/Time.md

 ## Clock Synchronization

+### Why?

+- Know exact time of event occurred at a particular computer
+  - E-commerce scenario
+- Distributed algorithms depend on it
+  - Maintianing distributed data consistency
+    - The used of timestamps to serialize transactions
+  - Checking the authenticity of a request sent to a server
+  - Eliminating the processing of duplicate updates
+- Multiple frames of reference existing, causes discrepancy in time interval measurement
+  - Timing of physical events was thus proved to be relative to the observer
+- Measuring time is overall problematic as there is no global clock to refer to

 ### Synchronous System

 - Time to execute step of a process has known lower and upper bounds

 - Each message transmitted is received within a known bounded time

   - We do not know $T_{trans}$ but we know its $max$ and $min$

 - Each process has a local clock whose drift rate has a known bound

 ### Asynchronous System